admost/amrapi/content/user-revenue/user-network-base-ad-revenue/index.en.md

 - Download the report from the api response when ready.

-    - If you are getting **404 response** status when trying to download the file.
+    - If you are getting **404 http status response** status when trying to download the file.
 The file is not prepared yet.
 Please wait a while and try again.

 - The download file name is generated with appID, date and timestamp
     - :appID:\_:date:\_bynetwork\_:timestamp:.tar.gz